TheTexta/obsidian-main/Chemistry/ionic compounds.md

 $\text{Hydride is } H^-$
 $Cu^3P \text{ is copper phosphide}$

+## Polyatomic Ion Naming Conventions
 ### -ite vs -ate
-When it is possible for an element to form in one of two forms of an [[oxyanion]].
-The [[oxyanion]] with less oxygen then the other possible [[oxyanion]] that could form is called the -ite version of it.
-The [[oxyanion]] with more oxygen is the -ate version of it.
+When it is possible for an element to form in one of two forms of an [[Oxyanion]].
+The [[Oxyanion]] with less oxygen then the other possible [[Oxyanion]] that could form is called the -ite version of it.
+The [[Oxyanion]] with more oxygen is the -ate version of it.
 #### Example:
 $NO^{2-} \text{ is Nitrite, while } NO^{3-} \text{ is nitrate}$

 ### Hypo- vs Per-
-Hypo and per are both prefixes used to denote the number of oxygen atoms present is an [[oxyanion]] when there are 4 possible states of which the [[oxyanion]] could be in.
+Hypo and per are both prefixes used to denote the number of oxygen atoms present is an [[Oxyanion]] when there are 4 possible states of which the [[Oxyanion]] could be in.
 * 1 Oxygen: Just the Hypo- is used.
 * 2 Oxygen: Just the -ite is used
 * 3 Oxygen: Just the -ate is used